Starrcade '92: Battlebowl – The Lethal Lottery II

 Starrcade '92: Battlebowl – The Lethal Lottery II was the 10th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It was broadcast December 28, 1992, from The Omni in Atlanta, Georgia.

 The show's focus was the second-ever "Lethal Lottery" / "Battle Bowl" tournament, where randomly paired tag teams competed for a spot in the Battle Bowl battle royal at the end of the night.
 Unlike the previous Starrcade, it was only a 16-man tournament with 8 finalists in a single ring battle royal.
 It also saw Ron Simmons defend the WCW World Heavyweight Championship against "Dr. Death" Steve Williams; the team of Shane Douglas and Ricky Steamboat putting the WCW World Tag Team Championship on the line against the team of Brian Pillman and Barry Windham; and Masahiro Chono defend the NWA World Heavyweight Championship against The Great Muta.
-In addition, Sting faced off against Vader in the finals of the "King of Cable" tournament.
+In addition, Sting faced off against Big Van Vader in the finals of the "King of Cable" tournament.

 It was the last WCW Pay-Per-View for announcer Jim Ross, who left for the World Wrestling Federation (now WWE) shortly thereafter.

 This was also the last Starrcade featuring championships from the National Wrestling Alliance, WCW would leave the NWA for good in September, 1993.

 In 2001, WCW, including all rights to their television and pay-per-view shows, was bought by WWE.
 In 2014, all WCW pay-per-views were made available on the WWE Network.

-Production

-Background

-From the 1960s to the 1980s, it was traditional for the National Wrestling Alliance (NWA) member Jim Crockett Promotions (JCP) to hold major professional wrestling events at Thanksgiving and Christmas, often at the Greensboro Coliseum in Greensboro, North Carolina in the center of JCP's Virginia, North and South Carolina territory.
-In 1983, JCP created Starrcade as their supercard to continue the Thanksgiving tradition, bringing in wrestlers from other NWA affiliates and broadcasting the show its territory on closed-circuit television.
-Starrcade soon became the flagship event of the year for JCP (later World Championship Wrestling, WCW), including their most important feuds and championship matches.
-In 1987 the show became available by nationwide pay-per-view as were all subsequent Starrcade shows.
-In 1988 JCP was sold to Ted Turner and by 1990 it was renamed World Championship Wrestling, continuing the Starrcade tradition.
-The 1992 event was the tenth show to use the Starrcade name and the fourth Starrcade to take place at The Omni in Atlanta, Georgia.